-Battambang Bamboo Train, December 2015.
+1. Battambang Bamboo Train, December 2015.
 During my wanderings around Cambodia I met plenty of fellow travellers who didn’t even bother stopping in Battambang!
-I can’t help but feel they really missed out; from the kooky town itself with its excellent café and restaurant scene, to the amazing beauty and history of Phnom Sampeau and the immense fun of a trip on The Bamboo Train!
+I can’t help but feel they really missed out, from the kooky city itself with its excellent café and restaurant scene to the amazing beauty and history of Phnom Sampeau and the immense fun of a trip on The Bamboo Train!
 The latter is one of the world’s most unique rail journeys, but you’ll only need to part with five Dollars of your hard earned cash for the bumpy twenty-minute ride from O Dambong out to the tiny settlement of Sra Lav.

-Phnom Sampeau, December 2015.
-The curious little Cambodian town of Battambang offers visitors a handful of unique sights that stand right up there with the country’s must-see attractions.
+1. Phnom Sampeau, December 2015.
+The curious little Cambodian city of Battambang offers visitors a handful of unique sights that stand right up there with the country’s must-see attractions.
 One of these is Phnom Sampeau, a massive limestone outcrop 12 kilometres outside the town centre.
-It’s a steep forty-minute walk up to its highest roads, or you can pay an entrepreneurial moto-man four dollars to whisk you up.
+It’s a steep forty-minute walk up to its highest paths, or you can pay an entrepreneurial moto-man four dollars to whisk you up.
 About halfway up the hill a side road leads you under a gate into the site of Battambang’s grisly Killing Caves.
-It was here that the Khmer Rouge bludgeoned hundred of people to death and tossed their bodies through the skylights of the caves.
-A series of highly gruesome sculptures depict the atrocities, while down in the main cave itself there’s a glass case memorial of skulls and bones.
+It was here that the Khmer Rouge bludgeoned hundreds of people to death and tossed their bodies through the skylights of the caves.
+A series of gruesome sculptures depict the atrocities, while down in the main cave there’s a glass case memorial of skulls and bones.
 Not for the fainthearted.